-CFS 499 Computer Forensics Internship/Capstone
+CFS 499, Computer Forensics Internship/Capstone, 3 credits

 This course is designed to provide students an opportunity to practice what they have learned from the computer forensics program through a group project.
 The topic of the project must be approved by either the instructor or the director of the program.
 Each project must have a written report and an oral presentation.
 This course is recommended to be taken in the last semester of the program study.

-Prerequisite(s): CFS 380 Digital Evidence Analysis AND

-ICS 382 Computer Security AND POL 331 Law and the Legal Process majoring in computer forensics only.
+Prerequisite: CFS 380 Digital Evidence Analysis, ICS 382 Computer Security, POL 331 Law and the Legal Process

-Other Information: Note: This course is offered to the students
+Other Information: Note: This course is offered to the students majoring in computer forensics only.